andriymz/andriymz.github.io/_posts/2019-04-13-local-code-inspection-with-sonarqube.md

 title:  "Local Code Inspection with SonarQube"
 excerpt: "With this quick tutorial, you'll be able to inspect your code, written in both Scala or Java, locally with SonarQube running in a Docker container."
 classes: wide
+toc: true
 categories: [code-quality]
 tags: [code inspection, sonarqube]
 ---

 With this quick tutorial, you'll be able to inspect your code, written in both Scala or Java, locally with [SonarQube](https://www.sonarqube.org) running in a Docker container.

-> "SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.
-SonarQube offers reports on duplicated code, coding standards, unit tests, code coverage, code complexity, comments, bugs, and security vulnerabilities." - Wiki
+> SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.
+SonarQube offers reports on duplicated code, coding standards, unit tests, code coverage, code complexity, comments, bugs, and security vulnerabilities.
+> --Wiki

 # SonarQube Docker container